mequila/FixMo/user/MESSAGE_API_DOCUMENTATION.md

 - `page` (optional): Page number (default: 1)
 - `limit` (optional): Items per page (default: 20)
 - `userType` (optional): 'customer' or 'provider' (usually detected from JWT)
+- `includeCompleted` (optional): Include closed/archived conversations (default: false)
+  - Set to `true` to include all conversations regardless of status
+  - Set to `false` or omit to only show active conversations

 **Response:**
 ```json